Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

-In the Nice model, the giant planets are initially in a mean-motion resonant chain.
-The scattering of planetesimals by the planets extracts the latter form their original resonances through divergent migration.
-The crossing of other higher-order resonances gives the planets enough eccentricity excitation to trigger a global instability (Morbidelli et al., 2007, Fig.~\ref{fig:3}).
-If the planetesimal disk is far enough so that the planets cannot scatter them, the secular planet-planetesimal interactions can still modify the resonant orbits of the planets and enhance their eccentricities until a global instability follows (Levison et al., 2011).
-However, the flux of dust generated by the distant planetesimal disk due to its slow collisional grinding can also drive divergent migration of the planets (Deienno et al., 2017).
-In the instability phase, the planets have mutual close encounters.
-These excite the eccentricities and inclinations of the planetary orbits and drive the planets away from each other much more violently than what the sole scattering of planetesimals could do.
-However, the planetesimals still play a fundamental role: by exerting dynamical friction on the planets, they eventually damp the planetary eccentricities and inclinations, allowing the planets to recover a stable configuration with moderately excited orbits (Tsiganis et al., 2005; Morbidelli et al., 2007; Nesvorny and Morbidelli, 2012; see Fig. 3).
-In this process the planetesimals are violently dispersed and only those landing in stable niches of the orbital space survive.
+In the most recent formulations of the \hbindex{Nice model}, the giant planets are initially in a mean-motion resonant chain.
+Scattering of planetesimals by the planets extracts the planets from their original resonances through divergent migration.
+The crossing of other higher-order resonances during this evolution gives the planets enough eccentricity excitation to trigger a global instability \citep{Morbidelli2007}.
+If the planetesimal disk is far enough so that the planets cannot scatter them, the secular planet-planetesimal interactions can still modify the resonant orbits of the planets and enhance their eccentricities until a global instability follows \citep{Levison2011}.
+However, the flux of dust generated by the distant planetesimal disk due to its slow collisional grinding can also drive divergent migration of the planets \citep{Deienno2017}.
+During the instability phase, most of the eccentricity and inclination excitation and eventual extraction from resonance is caused by mutual close encounters between the planets themselves, which are more violent than scattering of planetesimals.
+The planetesimals nevertheless still play a fundamental role: by exerting dynamical friction on the planets, they eventually damp the planetary eccentricities and inclinations, allowing the planets to recover a stable configuration with moderately excited orbits \citep{Tsiganis2005,Morbidelli2007,Nesvorny2012}.
+In this process, the planetesimals are violently dispersed and only those landing in stable niches of the orbital space survive.
 Thus, reproducing the current orbital structure of the surviving planetesimal populations is a crucial diagnostic of an instability model, possibly more than the final orbits of the planets themselves.
-In this respect, the Nice model is extremely successful and it is currently unchallenged by alternative models.
-In fact, it explains the capture and the orbital distribution of the Trojans of Jupiter (Nesvorny et al., 2013) and of Neptune (Nesvorny and Vokrouhlicky, 2009) and of the irregular satellites of the giant planets (Nesvorny et al., 2007), the final orbital sculpting of the asteroid belt (Morbidelli et al., 2010; Roig and Nesvorny, 2015; Deienno et al. 2016) and of the different components (cold, hot) of the Kuiper belt (Nesvorny, 2015a,b), as well as the origin of the Oort cloud and scattered disk (Brasser and Morbidelli, 2013; Nesvorny et al., 2017).
+Thanks to the analysis of the different minor bodies reservoirs (main asteroid belt, Jupiter Trojans, irregular satellites, Kuiper Belt) in the Solar System, works based on the Nice model have enabled the development of a comprehensive scenario for its dynamical history \citep{Nesvorny2013,Morbidelli2010,Roig2015,Deienno2016,Nesvorny2015,Nesvorny2015a}.
+This approach has also started to be used to interpret exoplanet systems where debris disks are observed.
+For instance, \cite{Beust2024} concluded that the two planets in the $\beta$~Pictoris system are compatible with the presence of a reservoir around 1.5 AU from which originate the observed exocomets transiting the star.